c0wsaysmoo/plane-tracker-rgb-pi/README.md

 That way, I can always check back later to see which flight has come closest to my house, even when I’m not watching live.

+However it won't work if you are using "sudo" to run the code.
+You'll have to go into crontab and take "sudo" out if you are using it.

 # Project Overview

 This project is based on [Colin Waddell's work](https://github.com/ColinWaddell/its-a-plane-python), with some additional features I’ve added.